 Including the awardees above, the competition has presented 24 awards to California museums that represent a diverse range of institutions and demonstrate the vibrant contributions museums make to California’s K-12 educational system.
 Past winners are posted online at www.calmuseums.org/superintendentsawards2014, www.calmuseums.org/superintendentsawards2013, www.calmuseums.org/superintendentsawards2012.

-The winning programs will be presented with their awards at the 2015 CAM annual luncheon in San Diego, February 19, 2015, at the Wyndham Bayside San Diego, held in conjunction with CAM’s annual conference.
-Representatives will also give a short presentation at a session immediately following the luncheon, from 1:45-3:00pm.
+The winning programs were presented with their awards at the 2015 CAM annual luncheon in San Diego, February 19, 2015, held in conjunction with CAM’s annual conference.
+Representatives also gave a short presentation at a session immediately following the luncheon.

 2015 Selection Committee Members